ComplexAlgorithm/CarProject/README.md

 # CarProject
-helps a user keep track of cars
+helps a user keep track of their favorite cars.